muunakh/hw-w01-d01-html-and-css-basics/README.md

 ## Submission

 Normally homework will be due at midnight the day it is assigned and will submitted using github.
-For this assignment we are going to go over the submission process together first thing tomorrow morning.
+We don't know how to do this yet, so for this homework (and this homework only!) **it is due before class tomorrow**.
+We'll be going over the submission process together in the morning.